leanprover-community/lean4-metaprogramming-book/md/main/metam.md

 e = f x₁ ... xₙ   (n ≥ 0)
 ```

-and `f` is a data/type constructor or is irreducible (at the current transparency).
+and `f` cannot be reduced (at the current transparency).
+To conveniently check
-To conveniently check the WHNF of an expression, we define a
+the WHNF of an expression, we define a function `whnf'` which uses some advanced
-function `whnf'` which uses some advanced tech; don't worry about its
-implementation for now.
+tech; don't worry about its implementation for now.

 ```lean
 open Lean.Elab.Term in